Cameroon: Determining the viability of biomass initiatives

 However, choosing the right projects to fund requires prudent analysis.
 This is why InfraCo Africa relies on CPCS to inform its decisions.

-The CPCS formula includes these steps:
+CPCS followed these steps:

-- Liaise with project sponsors and advisors
+- Liaised with project sponsors and advisors

 “We can look at raw materials to tell if a project is a safe investment opportunity for InfraCo Africa,” says Livia Murray, infrastructure development expert at CPCS.